spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/create-cluster.md

    more information, refer to [Enable Overlay Network](../networking/vxlan-overlay.md).
 If you enable the overlay network, you need to specify a CIDR range to be used by the overlay network.

-7. In the **Node Config** step, you con specify configurations for the master pool of your single-node cluster.
+7. In the **Node Config** step, you can specify configurations for the control plane pool of your single-node cluster.
 For more information about node pool configurations, refer to [Node pools](../../cluster-management/node-pool.md).
 After you finish configuration, click **Next**.